ESEC-FSE-2020-Tool-Demo-ID21/SVMRanker-ESEC-FSE-Tool-Demo-2020/README.md

 The screencast of the tool demostration, named SVMRanker_Screencast, can be downloaded inside this directory.

 ## SVMRanker
+Following instructions can be also found in README.md of SVMRanker.

 ### Installation
 You should have installed Python 3 and Java Development Kit on your system.
 Currently we can successfully run SVMRanker with Python 3 and JDK 8.0.